F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-cert-trust.rst

 .. important::

-   If you access the BIG-IP system using an IP address, ensure the IP address is added to both the Common Name (CN), and a SAN field.
+   If you access the BIG-IP system using an IP address, ensure you add the IP address to both the Common Name (CN), and SAN field.

 Create a root CA and sign a new BIG-IP device certificate
 `````````````````````````````````````````````````````````